Athozs/hass-environment-variable/README.md

 You can't check your environment variables using the Shell prompt, because environment variables that are set with this integration are only available at Home Assistant Python application level.

-The only way to check environment variable is to access it through Python code inside an integration.
+The only way to check environment variable is to access it through Python code inside another integration.

 ## 7. KNOWN ISSUES